 The provisions of Title 20 of the San Marcos Municipal Code are referred to as the Zoning Ordinance.
 The San Marcos Municipal Code Zoning Ordinance Title 20 is the primary implementation tool for the policies of the General Plan.
 The Zoning Ordinance provides more detailed direction related to design and development standards; permitted, conditionally permitted, and prohibited uses; and other regulations such as lighting and sign regulations.
 The land uses specified in the Zoning Ordinance are based upon and consistent with the land use policies set forth in the General Plan.
 Specifically, building design, setbacks, lighting, and signage standards as well as open space requirements for development to protect open space and ambient light levels in the city.
-The lighting standards of the Ordinance require energy-efficient lighting.
+The lighting standards of the Ordinance require energy-efficient lighting that limits light and glare for private projects, with exceptions for specialized streetscape lighting.
 Private developments are required to submit lighting plans to ensure consistency with dark sky needs of the region (City of San Marcos 2024a).